mahuntington/angular-notes/day3/README.md

 1. Demonstrate when a normal promise is not optimal
 1. Switch from a Promise to an Observable
 1. Make typing into an input field an observable
+1. Have a subscriber act only after a pause in events from an observable

 ## Describe publish/subscribe model and how it relates to Observables